Baqubah: Baqubah Refugee Camp (1918–1920)

+The camp faced severe logistical challenges, particularly during the autumn of 1918 when torrential rains turned the dirt tracks into deep mud, paralyzing the ox-carts used for food rationing and medical evacuations.
+The site remained active until late 1920 when repatriation and resettlement efforts began.

 Recent history

 During the course of the US-led occupation of Iraq, Baquba emerged as the scene of some of the heaviest guerrilla activity, along with the Sunni enclaves of Fallujah and Ramadi.
 It was the site of the heaviest fighting during the June 24, 2004, insurgent offensive.
 Al-Tawhid Wal-Jihad, led by Abu Musab al-Zarqawi, took responsibility for the attacks.